Chocobozzz/PeerTube/support/doc/translation.md

  * **angular**: contains client strings
  * **player**: contains player strings.
  Most of the strings come from VideoJS, so you can help yourself by using [video.js JSON files](https://github.com/videojs/video.js/tree/master/lang)
- * **server**: contains server strings (privacies, licences...) and iso639 (languages) strings used by PeerTube to describe the audio language of a particular video.
+ * **server**: contains server strings clients can fetch in JSON format so they don't have to translate common PeerTube strings themselves (iso639 languages, privacies, licences...)
- It's the reason why these strings should be translated too.
-There are many strings so do not hesitate to translate only main audio languages.
+ * **server-internal**: contains internal server strings used in the REST API responses or emails

 ## Tips